uwp-squad/gitter-api-pcl/docs/usual.md

 # Gitter API as a service

 With Gitter#, you can use the Gitter API as a service.
-So, everything you need is inside a single place : *GitterApiService*.
+So, everything you need (almost) is inside a single place : *GitterApiService*.

 ```
 public interface IGitterApiService